quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 **Instance**: A logical component of an Endpoint that implements the SCHC protocol, including header compression, fragmentation, and context management.

+**Session**: A communication session between two SCHC Instances that share a common context for compression and fragmentation operations.

 **Dispatcher**: A logical component that routes packets to the appropriate SCHC Instance based on defined admission rules.
 It can be integrated into the network stack or implemented as a separate component.